amerkurev/python-study/content/post/union-type-expr-in-python/index.md

 ---
 title: Union Type Expression
-description: Another useful use of the | operator.
+description: Another useful use of the | operator in Python 3.10.
 slug: union-type-expr-in-python
 date: 2023-05-29 00:00:00+0000
 categories: